 Each vaccine recipient should be provided with a permanent personal immunization record, the Yellow Immunization Card.
 Please write "Prevnar 20" under the "vaccine brand name" column.
-Vaccine recipients should be instructed to keep the record in a safe place and to present it at every health care visit so that it can be updated.
+Vaccine recipients, or their parents or guardians, should be instructed to keep the record in a safe place and to present it at every health care visit so that it can be updated.